RetroDECK/ES-DE/USERGUIDE.md

 **Hidden**

-All possible filter values are assembled from metadata from the actual gamelist, so if there for instance are no games marked as completed, the Completed filter will only have the selectable option 'False', meaning 'True' will be missing.
+With the exception of the text filter, all available filter values are assembled from metadata from the actual gamelist, so if there for instance are no games marked as completed, the Completed filter will only have the selectable option 'False', i.e. 'True' will be missing.

-Be aware that although folders can have most of these metadata values set, the filters are only applied to files.
-So if you for example set a filter to only display your favorite games, any folder that contains a favorite game will be displayed, and other folders which are themselves marked as favorite but that do not contain any favorite games will be hidden.
+Be aware that although folders can have most of the metadata values set, the filters are only applied to files (this is also true for the text/game name filter).
+So if you for example set a filter to only display your favorite games, any folder that contains a favorite game will be displayed, and other folders which are themselves marked as favorites but that do not contain any favorite games will be hidden.

 The filters are always applied for the complete game system, including all folder contents.